 Okay, you don’t know me and I don’t know you.
 And maybe that’s a good thing because you may not like what I’m about to say to you Ms. “What’s your name?”

 You see, I pulled up in my SUV the other week, parked, put on my mask and was about to head into the grocery store when I saw you and your three young kids – two in car seats if I remember correctly – in the parking space next to me.
 And by the way, your kids – all less than five years old I’d guess – are absolutely beautiful.
 You must be one proud momma.

 Now there was nothing out of the ordinary for me until I saw you roll down your window and pluck out a still smoldering cigarette you’d been puffing on.
 Hey, I thought (and wanted to shout) “hey lady, haven’t you heard about the dangers of second-hand smoke on children?” as I walked towards the store.

-Finding New Ways to Serve
+Finding New Ways to Serve Employees, Customers and Communities

 Over the past few weeks, we have been exploring the effects of the coronavirus on organizations and ways to mitigate the cultural and economic damage they face.
 To assess the current landscape, we conducted an informal survey of roughly 80 organizations from across metro Atlanta in partnership with HR Executive Roundtable and the HR Leadership Forum.
 The sample includes organizations from a variety of industry groups.
 While it is not representative of the U.S., Georgia, or metro Atlanta economy as a whole, it does capture the intense distress being experienced by mid-size, tech, and retail-oriented companies — a snapshot of the crisis, collected recently.
 We wanted to understand how organizations were dealing with the disruption and what they planned to do once their companies decided to re-open.
 We were particularly interested in their human resource and leadership resilience and the challenges of bringing employees back to work.